Taking aviation and logistics to new heights

 Alberta has two Foreign Trade Zones (FTZ), a well-developed freight and e-commerce distribution network and is expanding its warehousing and distribution facilities.
 It’s also home to the head offices of WestJet and Canadian Pacific — one of the country’s largest airlines and transcontinental rail carriers, respectively.

-Alberta’s two international airports have significant full-freight aircraft cargo handling, consolidation and freight forwarding capabilities.
-They also offer some of the lowest operating costs, plenty of available warehouse space and a single hub location that specializes in receiving, transferring, storing, and distributing cargo.
+Alberta’s two international airports have full-freight aircraft cargo handling, consolidation and freight forwarding capabilities.
+They offer some of the lowest operating costs and plenty of available warehouse space in a central location that specializes in receiving, transferring, storing, and distributing cargo.
+The Edmonton and Calgary airports are both designated as Foreign Trade Zones (FTZ), which allows the deferral of taxes and tariffs on goods.

 The Edmonton International Airport is Canada’s largest airport by land area.
 The YYC Global Logistics Park is the Calgary Airport Authority’s newest trade development with 330 acres of land.
-Both airports have built out significant capacity to allow for Calgary and Edmonton to be North America hubs for manufacturing and distribution centres.
+Both airports have significant capacity to allow for Calgary and Edmonton to be leading North American manufacturing and distribution centres.
+Alberta, at the CANAMEX corridor’s northern tip with two major rail carriers and intermodal terminals, is perfect for ground transportation business and US-Canada trade operations.

 Road Transport times to Major Markets